Wild Fields: History

-After the devastation of these lands by the Tatar-Mongols, the Black Sea steppes were called the "Wild Field" (wilderness) for a long time.
+After the pillaging and devastation of the agriculturally based villages and people on these lands by the Tatar-Mongols, the Black Sea steppes became more officially known as the Wild Fields (wilderness) on boundary maps and for governance.
 In 1441, the western section of the Wild Fields, Yedisan, came to be dominated by the Crimean Khanate, a political entity controlled by the expanding Ottoman Empire from the 16th century onward.
 The 14th and 15th centuries were particularly favorable for Ukrainians to settle the Wild Fields, when these lands became part of the Grand Duchy of Lithuania.
-Thus, the Wild Fields were partly inhabited by the Zaporizhian Cossacks, as reflected in works of the Polish theologian and Catholic bishop of Kiev Józef Wereszczyński, who settled there in the 15th century under the condition that they would fight off expansion by the Nogai Horde and the growing danger from attacks by the Crimean Khanate.
+Thus, the Wild Fields were partly inhabited by the Zaporizhian Cossacks, as reflected in works of the Polish theologian and Catholic bishop of Kiev Józef Wereszczyński, who settled there in the 15th century under the condition that he would fight off expansion by the Nogai Horde and the growing danger from attacks by the Crimean Khanate.
 And in 1552 the first Ukrainian proto-state Zaporozhian Sich was established.

-The Wild Fields were traversed by the Muravsky Trail and Izyumsky Trail, important warpaths used by the Crimean Tatars to invade and pillage the Grand Duchy of Moscow.
+The Wild Fields region was traversed by the horse nomads using the Muravsky Trail and Izyumsky Trail, important warpaths used by the Crimean Tatars to invade and pillage the Grand Duchy of Moscow.
 The Crimean-Nogai Raids, a long period of raids and fighting between the Crimean Tatars and Nogai Horde on one side and the Grand Duchy of Lithuania and the Grand Duchy of Moscow on the other side, caused considerable devastation and depopulation in the area before the rise of the Zaporozhian Cossacks, who periodically sailed down the Dnieper in dugouts from their base at Khortytsia and raided the coast of the Black Sea.
 The Turks built several fortress towns to defend the littoral, including Kara Kerman and Khadjibey.